Category Archives: British Royals

 King Henry I of England; Credit – Wikipedia

 King Henry I is the tenth longest-reigning British monarch, reigning 35 years, 120 days.
-He became King in 1100 at about the age of 32 and reigned until his death in 1135 at about the age of 67.
+He became King in 1100 at about the age of 32 and reigned until he died in 1135 at about the age of 67.
 Henry was the fourth and the youngest son of William the Conqueror (King William I) and Matilda of Flanders.
 His birth date and birthplace are uncertain, but he was probably born in September 1068 in Selby, Yorkshire, England.

 Henry had at least nine siblings.
 The birth order of the boys is clear, but that of the girls is not.
 The list below is not in birth order.
 It lists Henry’s brothers first in their birth order and then his sisters in their probable birth order.

 In 1087, King William I divided his lands between his two eldest surviving sons.
 Robert Curthose was to receive the Duchy of Normandy and William Rufus was to receive the Kingdom of England.
 Henry was to receive 5,000 pounds of silver and his mother’s English estates.
 After his father died in 1087, Henry was constantly being forced to choose between his two brothers, and whichever brother he picked, he was likely to annoy the other.
 In 1096, Robert left for the Holy Land on the First Crusade.
-In order to raise money for the crusade, he mortgaged the Duchy of Normandy to his brother King William II.
+To raise money for the crusade, Robert mortgaged the Duchy of Normandy to his brother King William II.
 The two older brothers made a pact stating that if one of them died without heirs, both Normandy and England would be reunited under the surviving brother.
 On August 2, 1100, King William II was killed in a hunting accident in the New Forest.
 Robert was still on Crusade, so Henry was able to seize the crown of England for himself.
-The day after William’s funeral at Winchester, the nobles elected Henry king and he then left for London where he was crowned in Westminster Abbey.
+The day after William’s funeral at Winchester, the nobles elected Henry King of England and he then left for London where he was crowned in Westminster Abbey.

 On November 11, 1100, Henry married Edith of Scotland (renamed Matilda upon her marriage), the daughter of King Malcolm III of Scotland and Saint Margaret of Scotland.
 Through her mother, Matilda merged the bloodline of the Anglo-Saxon kings with Henry’s Norman bloodline.
 Saint Margaret was born an Anglo-Saxon princess.
 Her father was Edward the Exile also called Edward Ætheling, the son of King Edmund Ironside (King Edmund II).